The Ultimate Guide to Driving The Alpine Loop

 The Alpine Loop Scenic Byway, aka “the Alpine Loop” (or just “The Loop,” to locals,) is a 60+ mile network of old 4×4 mining roads connecting the southern Colorado mountain towns of Lake City, Silverton, and Ouray.

-The Loop connects two high-elevation mountain passes, Cinnamon Pass and Engineer Pass, and only 4 miles of the entire 60+ mile route (a small section in Lake City) is paved.
-The Loop tops out at an elevation of 12,800 ft on Engineer Pass, with much of the road above tree line.
+The Loop connects two high-elevation mountain passes, Cinnamon Pass and Engineer Pass.
+Only 4 miles of the entire 60+ mile route (a small section in Lake City) are paved.
+The Loop tops out at an elevation of 12,800 ft on Engineer Pass, with much of the road above the tree line.

 Over 100,000 people brave the Alpine Loop each summer, making it one of the most famous off-highway roads in the United States.